attivio/sdk/writing_and_testing_scanners.md

 - Using AttivioGroupMembership to add members to groups.
 - Using the DocumentPublisher.feed method to create principals in the Attivio index.

+## The Http Data Source Examples

+The sample Attivio project contain the `com.sample.module.SampleHttpDataSourceScanner` and the `com.sample.module.SampleCustomHttpDataSourceScanner` examples.
+The first example demonstrates the use of the `HttpDataSourceScanner` interface to take advantage of the Attivio provided implementation of Http authentication protocols.
+The second example demonstrates how Http can be customized when the Attivio provided implementation is not sufficient.
+Observe the following in SampleHttpDataSourceScanner:
+- The scanner uses the `httpProvider` object provided by Attivio to retrieve data over Http.
+- The scanner doesn't need to authenticate because that is done by the Attivio framework.
+- The scanner implements the `BasicAuthentication` interface because the expectation is that the target data sources are protected by the Basic Http authentication protocol.
+- You can modify the scanner in this example to implement other SDK <protocol>Authentication interfaces from the `com.attivio.sdk.scanner.http` package to support additional protocols.
+- httpProvider is closed before exiting the start(...) method.

+Observe the following in `SampleCustomHttpDataSourceScanner`:
+- It is very similar to `SampleHttpDataSourceScanner` with one diffrence: It overrides the default `getHttpClientProviderFactory`.
+- The custom factory creates the  `SampleHttpClientProvider` provider whenever the scanner is configured with the www.google.com url.
+- For any other url, the Attivio provided factory is used.
+- The `SampleHttpClientProvider` implementation is very simple, it just demonstrates how the Http client TTL is customized.
+It is expected that for real implementations, customization will be typically used to support authentication protocols Attivio doesn't yet support.

 ## Glossary